 Whether you have a newborn or are on the verge of becoming a parent, you must be skeptical about getting air purifiers for your home, especially due to the many chemicals used in them.
 While some air purifiers are completely safe for babies, others can be incredibly harmful to them.

-Since the baby’s lungs are still in the developing stage, it is crucial for parents to keep the air around them as clean as possible.
-Smoking, dust or volatile organic compounds along with harmful chemicals can all dangerously affect the sensitive lungs of the baby.
+Since the baby’s lungs are still in the developing stage, parents must keep the air around them as clean as possible.
+Smoking, dust, or volatile organic compounds, along with harmful chemicals, can all dangerously affect the sensitive lungs of the baby.
 Let’s first try to understand how air purifiers work.

 How Do Air Purifiers Work?

 Millions of tiny particles are floating in the air, and with every breath we take, they enter our lungs.
 Patients with asthma or other allergies can have a serious and immediate reaction to dust and other harmful particles.
 An air purifier works to remove allergens and pollution from the air to prevent them from entering the lungs.
 It helps clean the air by ridding it of harmful toxins.

 While we tend to vacuum out dust, it has been researched that sometimes, these measures further aggravate the situation as dust particles are stirred back into the air.
 For this very reason, people use air purifiers to keep the air toxic-free.